-- 5. Not only has the proletariat acquired renewed capacity for struggle, but it has become urgent that this struggle result in new seizures of power shattering the capitalist system.
-Hence once again the subjective crisis of leadership within the workers movement comes to the fore: put more concretely the whole outcome hinges upon the struggle to rebuild the Fourth International of powerful sections-mass revolutionary parties. - The impact of this world crisis upon social relations and class struggle domestically in the U.S. has been initially contradictory.
-The freshening of struggle has first shown itself in rebelliousness among sections of the essentially petty-bourgeois youth and student milieux, together with violent outbreaks, bitterness and an inwardturning by the Black section of the population in the face of an apparent hopelessness to improve their lot within a nation which, from their vantage point, appears not only implaceably racist and hostile but unchanging.
-The white sections of the proletariat and lower middle class, also increasingly burdened and disgruntled, and themselves reflecting a conclusion drawn from several decades of social stagnation--that little more can be extracted from the ruling class--react with hostility to the demands of the Black people and with sometime hysteria to the rebellious youth contemptuous of "educational advancement" which has been taken by large sections of the American proletariat as the key to personal emancipation, i.e. class advancement. - 7.
-The most evident of these antagonisms is that of Black vs. white but throughout the productive process the tendency is very strong for one group of workers to seek to advance themselves at the expense of another, and this tendency extends beyond antagonism within the national framework alone: thus Mexican is pitted against Black worker in the Southwest, American auto or steel worker against German and
+5. The impact of this world crisis upon social relations and class struggle domestically in the U.S. has been initially contradictory.
+The freshening of struggle has first shown itself in rebelliousness among sections of the essentially petty-bourgeois youth and student milieux, together with violent outbreaks, bitterness and an inward-turning by the Black section of the population in the face of an apparent hopelessness to improve their lot within a nation which, from their vantage point, appears not only implaccably racist and hostile but unchanging.
+The white sections of the proletariat and lower middle class, also increasingly burdened and disgruntled, and themselves reflecting a conclusion drawn from several decades of social stagnation--that little more can be extracted from the ruling class--react with hostility to the demands of the Black people and with sometime hysteria to the rebellious youth contemptuous of "educational advancement" which has been taken by large sections of the American proletariat as the key to personal emancipation, i.e. class advancement.

-Japanese, longshoreman against teamster, American against foreign seaman.
+6. The most evident of these antagonisms is that of Black vs. white but throughout the productive process the tendency is very strong for one group of workers to seek to advance themselves at the expense of another, and this tendency extends beyond antagonism within the national framework alone: thus in the Southwest Mexican is pitted against Black worker, American auto or steel worker against German and Japanese, longshoreman against teamster, American against foreign seaman.

-- 8. Thus domestically the central axis for the intervention of Marxists must turn on assisting and transforming appetites in the mass for a larger share of economic and social gain at the expense of other sections of the population into an interlinked and concerted struggle for social gain at the expense of the ruling class, a struggle which tends to go toward the expropriation of the bourgeoisie.
-Powerful objective forces press in this direction, but if the revolutionists are not present to raise those demands which manifestly unify the class by benefitting all its sections, especially the most oppressed, and at the expense of the bourgeoisie, the working people will be deflected by capitalism's lieutenants, the trade union bureaucrats, the revisionists and reformists, the petty-bourgeois nationalists. - 9.
-It should be stressed that in the U.S. too there is now throughout industry a young generation of workers of great demonstrable militancy and indifferent to the anti-Communism which paralyzed their fathers and older brothers and which led to the present desperately conservative and undemocratic labor movement, which is grossly incompetent even in giving a pretense of serving the workers' needs.
+7. Thus domestically the central axis for the intervention of Marxists must turn on assisting and transforming appetites in the mass for a larger share of economic and social gain at the expense of other sections of the population into an interlinked and concerted struggle for social gain at the expense of the ruling class, a struggle which tends to go toward the expropriation of the bourgeoisie.
+Fowerful objective forces press in this direction, but if the revolutionists are not present to raise those demands which manifestly unify the class by benefitting all its sections especially the most oppressed and at the expense of the bourgeoisie, they will be deflected by capitalism's lieutenants, the trade union bureaucrats, the revisionists and reformists, the petty-bourgeois nationalists.

+8. It should be stressed that in the U.S. too there is now throughout industry a gyoung generation of workers of great demonstrable militancy and indifferent to the anti-Communism which paralyzed their fathers and older brothers and which led to the present desperately conservative and undemocratic labor movement, which is grossly incompetent even in giving a pretense of serving the workers' needs.
 This union apparatus has now been rendered unstable and can be shattered.
 Again, whether it is replaced by slicker fakers or by revolutionists depends in good part upon the revolutionists themselves.